 Medieval Europe used rectangular windows with solid shutters sometimes secured shut with a large iron bar for protection.
 By the time of the Tudors, glass windows were introduced and because they were expensive, were used only by royalties in manors and installed in the upper half of windows while solid shutters below closed and opened windows.
 After the 15th century, interior shutters were used for dÈcor purposes rather than for function.
-Woodwork on window shutters dominated the dÈcor and styling elements in early 18th century English windows.
+The woodwork on window shutters dominated the dÈcor and styling elements in early 18th century English windows.

 As wood started to be used for Victorian houses, homeowners started using exterior window shutters.
-The stone houses built earlier had deep recessed windows that made it impossible to reach exterior shutters, but with thinner wooden walls, indoor access to exterior shutters were easier.
+The stone houses built earlier had deeply recessed windows that made it impossible to reach exterior shutters, but with thinner wooden walls, indoor access to exterior shutters was easier.
 As the Spanish colonized the new world, they brought shutters with them.
 Old South mansions used shutters and the term “plantation shutters” derived therefrom.
 Cotton plantation homes usually had wider louvers than shutters and they were almost always painted white.

 Benefits of Exterior Windows

-Apart from enhancing a home’s exterior looks, exterior window generally perform four functions: admitting light, ventilation and better privacy, while offering protection to the windows, especially the glass elements.
+Apart from enhancing a home’s exterior looks, exterior windows generally perform four functions: admitting light, ventilation, and better privacy, while offering protection to the windows, especially the glass elements.
 Louvered shutters are the most common as they could be closed to minimize heat from the summer sun while allowing for ventilation and privacy.
 Louvers pointed downward also shed rainwater.
 Solid shutters offer more insulation and can prevent flying insects from invading the home.